 Pick an image for a larger view.
 See the glossary for icon descriptions.

 Groups of 1 to 3 flowers are in racemes on branching stems in the upper part of the plant.
 Flowers are about 1 inch long and ½ to ¾ inch wide, tube or funnel shaped with a long narrow spur at the back the curls back under the tube.
 Nectar is stored in the spur.
 There are 2 round broad lower lobes and a much smaller upper lobe.
-Color is orange with a varying amount of red spots on the inside of the flower.
-The spots are sometimes absent altogether, or so many that the lower lobes look more red than orange.
+Color is quite variable, but typically orange with a varying amount of red spots on the inside of the flower, or sometimes spots are absent altogether.

 Leaves and stem:

-Leaves are 1 to 3 inches long, up to 1½ inches wide, hairless, generally oval to egg-shaped, with widely spaced teeth around the edges and stems up to about 1 inch long.
+Leaves are 1 to 3 inches long, up to 1½ inches wide, hairless, generally oval to egg-shaped, with widely spaced teeth around the edges and stalks up to about 1 inch long.
 Attachment is alternate.
-The main stem is usually light green and can be transluscent, or nearly so.
+Stems are heavily branched, usually light green and can be transluscent, or nearly so.

 Please visit our sponsors

 Native Plant Nurseries, Restoration and Landscaping Services ↓

 - flowers with almost solid red lower petals